 Yes, Stuart Landsborough’s Puzzling World is as mad as it looks.
 Enjoy some simple fun yet total frustration when trying to figure out the illusions and escape The Great Maze!
 Allow yourself 30 minutes to an hour to complete this multi-storey maze.
 Also, remember your camera, as there are some hilarious illusions you’ll want to capture, such as the Ames Forces Perspective Room.

-Even the toilets are an attraction you have to check out whether you are bursting for the toilet of not now, that is a commitment to illusions.
+Even the toilets are an attraction you have to check out whether you are bursting for the toilet or not.
+Now, that is a commitment to illusions!

 Ski and Snowboard at Treble Cone and Cardrona

 Wanaka comes alive with avid skiers and riders in winter due to the town’s proximity to two excellent ski fields.

 Treble Cone is the South Island’s largest ski field.
 Experienced skiers and riders favour it for its technical trails.